 We are an inclusive school and offer support for pupils with a range of educational needs.

 At Birch Hill school we are committed to working together with all members of our school community.
-We believe in participation for all and strive to create an inclusive culture which recognises and celebrates the diversity of children’s backgrounds, interest, experience, knowledge and skills.
+We believe in participation for all and strive to create an inclusive culture which recognises and celebrates the diversity of children’s backgrounds, interests, experiences, knowledge, and skills.
 We are committed to giving all our pupils every opportunity to achieve the highest of standards.
-We value high quality teaching for all learners and actively monitor the teaching and learning in our school.
+We value high-quality teaching for all learners and actively monitor the teaching and learning in our school.

-Birch Hill offers a broad, balanced and relevant curriculum and we have high expectations.
-We aim to create a learning environment which is flexible enough to meet the needs of all our pupils.
+Birch Hill offers a broad, balanced, relevant curriculum, and we have high expectations.
+We aim to create a learning environment that is flexible enough to meet the needs of all our pupils.
 We monitor and assess the outcomes and progress of all learners, ensuring that learning is taking place.